stevelerner/tinyotel/README.md

 **Interactive Details:**
 - JSON inspection toggle for logs and traces
 - Hover tooltips on metric charts showing exact values
-- Auto-refresh every 2 seconds
+- Auto-refresh for metrics and traces (2 seconds)
+- Manual refresh for logs (click refresh button to update)
 - Clean, compact interface

 ### Tiny Metrics in Action